J-Bockhofer/csvenum/README.md

 If you have ever needed to declare a lot of constants you will know that it may require looking at a dataset and copying the values to code.

-Not much fun, and LLMs still tend to have a short memory, making consistent results a challenge.

 So here's a code-gen to assist in creating enums with associated constants.
-Like route or query parameter bindings for an API.

 Just declare a table in a .csv, generate and you're done.